bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 An collection is a "class that uses Forest".
 It can add, manipulate and filter trees.
-Collections that are based on the Collection class (and satisfy the CollectionIF) is based on a specific (single) tree and will allow for controlled manipulaition of its values.
+Collections that are based on the Collection class (and satisfy the CollectionIF) is based on a specific (single)
+$tree and will allow for controlled manipulaition of its values.

 - a MapCollection uses proxied maps and exposes "mappy" methods.
-- a FormCollection is a "multi-tree" engine that puts form-centric properties in one tree and a map of detailed form-centric fields.
+- a FormCollection is a "multi-$tree" engine that puts form-centric properties in one $tree and a map of detailed form-centric fields.
 Its validators, unlike Forest validators, express errors for "bad values" without throwing/pruning trees, allowing the user to enter values for fields as they may and providing real time feedback for field falidation.

 ## Custom Collections

-You can create any class you like around a tree/forest paradigm. you can create "change methods" in any manner you like.
+You can create any class you like around a $tree/forest paradigm. you can create "change methods" in any manner you like.
 However, the Collection class has a custom "actions" property in its parameter that lets you define methods as you will, wrapping each in a transaction (`do()`) wrapper for sanitation.

-Collections will create a forest if not injeted as a parameter; if you have a simple "single tree" use case, a Collection will do just fine.
+Collections will create a forest if not injeted as a parameter; if you have a simple "single $tree" use case, a Collection will do just fine.

 ```